wpmetabox/docsv2/docs/custom-fields.md

 To create custom fields, you'll need the **Meta Box Builder** extension.
 This premium extension is already bundled in Meta Box AIO and MB Core so you can use it right away.

-:::info
+:::info Not a premium user?

-If you're not a premium user, consider [purchasing a license](https://metabox.io/pricing/) to use this extension.
+Please [purchase a license](https://metabox.io/pricing/) to use this extension.
 This is a very powerful tool that helps you to work with custom fields in Meta Box via a user-friendly interface.

 :::